Fraud exists in all industries, including those that one might not expect.

 his first appearance in the U.S. District Court in West Palm Beach on

-fraud and wire fraud.
-All allegations are linked to his alleged dealings with
+wire fraud.
+All allegations are linked to his alleged dealings with an Illinois-based

 In the past, the airline company provided cargo and passenger services